SBI Crypto to Close Bitcoin Mining Pool Holding About 2% of Hashrate

 What Is Changing

-According to CoinDesk, the pool set to close currently accounts for roughly 2% of Bitcoin's total hashrate — the aggregate computing power devoted to securing the network and processing transactions.
+According to CoinDesk, the pool set to close currently accounts for roughly 2% of Bitcoin's total hashrate, the aggregate computing power devoted to securing the network and processing transactions.
 That share, while modest in percentage terms, represents a meaningful chunk of global mining capacity that will now need to find a new home.

 Keep reading

-One newsletter, two continents
+Follow the storyOne newsletter, two continents

-The Bridge brings you the tech, startups, and leaders moving between Africa and Europe — one sharp email each morning.
+The Bridge brings you the tech, startups, and leaders moving between Africa and Europe in one sharp email each morning.
 No spam, unsubscribe anytime.